 The Act defines ministries and departments in organisational terms and specifies how new ministries and departments can be created.
 This law also deals with the leadership of the Public Service.
 The Act creates the position of Principal Permanent Secretary (Segretarju Permanenti Ewlieni).
 The holder of this position is required to provide leadership to the Public Service and to take measures to improve the performance of the Service.
 The Principal Permanent Secretary has various powers under the Act, notably to issue directives and guidelines on matters relating to the organisation and management of the Service.
 The Act also sets out the responsibilities of Permanent Secretaries and heads of department.

 The Public Administration Act does not only cover the Public Service.
 It also includes provisions regulating the wider public sector.
-The Act provides for the creation of “Government agencies” – bodies which are subject to direction from the Permanent Secretary in each ministry, but which are not part of the Public Service.
-The Act also regulates other Government entities and enables such entities, too, to be placed under the supervision of Permanent Secretaries with a view to improving coordination within public administration.
+The Act provides for the creation of “Government agencies” – bodies which are subject to direction by the Permanent Secretary in each ministry, but which are not part of the Public Service.
+The Act also regulates other Government entities and places such entities under the supervision of Permanent Secretaries too, with a view to improving coordination within public administration.

 Article 121 of the Constitution empowers the Public Service Commission to issue regulations with the consent of the Prime Minister.
 There are three sets of such regulations: the Public Service Commission General Regulations, which govern the Commission’s internal proceedings; the Public Service Commission Appointments Regulations, which govern appointments in the Public Service; and the Disciplinary Procedure in the Public Service Commission Regulations, which regulate discipline in the Public Service.